 Hello, friends!
-Today I’m sharing a very simple tip for cleaning your microwave.
-I learned this method over 10 years ago and have been doing it this way ever since.
+Today I’m sharing a very simple tip for how to clean your microwave.
+I learned this method over 20 years ago and have been doing it this way ever since.
 It involves no chemicals, no scrubbing, and is so simple you won’t believe it.

 Prepare for some ugly, realistic photos.
 After all, this is real life I’m showing you here.
 Don’t judge. 🙂